Worldbuilding/worldbuilding.github.io/kaztron/index.md

 This website documents the usage of the various commands, organised by module.
 Note that not all modules may be loaded, depending on needs as judged by the moderation team.

-{% include note.html content="Setting up and running your own instance of KazTron is outside the scope of this manual.
-For any inquiries, you can get in touch with us via Reddit modmail (click the Feedback link above) or the #meta channel of our Discord server." %}
+{% include note.html content="Setting up a copy of KazTron is outside the scope of this manual.
+For any inquiries, you can get in touch with us via [Reddit modmail](https://www.reddit.com/message/compose?to=%2Fr%2Fworldbuilding&subject=KazTron&message=I%27m%20writing%20to%20you%20about%20KazTron.%0D%0D%3CType%20your%20comments%20here%3E) or the #meta channel of our Discord server." %}

-{% include important.html content="KazTron is designed for use on only one Discord server at a time.
-It is not possible to invite it to other servers.
-To get KazTron, you would need to host it yourself on a separate bot account." %}
+{% include important.html content="KazTron is designed for use on one Discord server at a time.
+It is not possible to invite it to other servers: you would need to host it yourself on a separate bot account." %}

 ## How to use KazTron commands